-D. Tie-Votes.
+E. Tie-Votes.

-In any election or situation in which a tie vote occurs, whether to determine the winner in a two-candidate election or to determine the runoff candidates in a multiple-candidate election, all tie votes shall be broken first by determining which candidate received the most votes in the individual director district in which the election is held.
-If the election still remains tied, the tie-break shall be by lot.
+In any election or situation in which a tie vote occurs, whether to determine the winner in a two-candidate election or to determine the runoff candidates in a multiple-candidate election, the tie-break shall be by lot.